weerachai06/auth0-v4-example/README.md

 # Auth0 v4 with Next.js App Router

 This project is a monorepo containing multiple applications and packages.
-For detailed information about the Next.js application with Auth0 integration, please refer to the web application README.
+For detailed information about the Next.js application with Auth0 integration, please refer to the [Web Application README](./apps/web/README.md).

 ## Repository Structure